gaocapital/investment-dashboard/README.md

 ---

+## 🛠️ Troubleshooting

+Here are common issues and steps to resolve them when working with the dashboard:

+### ❗ Excel Parsing Fails or Data Doesn’t Load

+If the dashboard shows missing data or errors during parsing:
+- ✅ **Manually open all `.xlsx` files in the `/data` directory** once before running the dashboard.
+  - Bloomberg BQL-linked Excel files may not auto-refresh unless they've been opened in Excel at least once during the session.
+  - Opening the file triggers Excel to recalculate and populate BQL formulas, ensuring correct parsing.

+### ⚠️ `#NAME?` Error in Excel Cells

+This usually indicates Bloomberg formulas are not functioning properly.
+To fix:
+1. 🛑 Search for and run the script **"Stop API Process"** from your Windows Start menu.
+   - This will terminate any stuck Bloomberg Excel sessions.
+2. ✅ Reopen the Excel file and confirm that formulas resolve correctly.
+3. 🔁 Restart the dashboard (`python main.py`) after verifying Excel is producing live values.

+If issues persist, ensure:
+- Bloomberg Terminal is open and logged in.
+- The Excel plugin is properly installed and not disabled.
+- Macros and external connections are enabled.

+---

 ## 📅 Roadmap

+- Debugging Excel data parsing
 - Live web implementation and authentication
 - One-day economic snapshot
 - Alerts/threshold logic for extreme signals